surgura/PyRPCA/README.md

 data = ...

 # decide on sparsity factor.
-# this parameter is also commonly known as `lambda`.
+# this parameter is also commonly known as 'lambda'.
 sparsity_factor = 1.0 / numpy.sqrt(max(data.shape))

 # run the ialm algorithm.